-Basically, a Highball cocktail is a kind of long drink consisting of a spirit base, lots of ice, and a filler.
+Essentially, a Highball is a specific kind of cocktail.
+It describes a drink consisting of a spirit base, lots of ice, and a filler that is, in most cases, carbonated.
 It comes in a narrow and tall glass - the Highball glass.

-While it's technically the same as the typical Vodka soda you'd order at a club, a well-executed Highball can be far better than that.
+While it's technically the same as the typical Vodka soda long drinks you'd order at a club, a well-executed Highball can be far better than that.

 The word Highball already implies a certain quality level and that time and effort go into creating this drink.
-You really have to focus on execution when creating a Whiskey Highball, so you don't just call it Whiskey soda.
+You have to focus on execution when creating a Whiskey Highball.
+Thus, you don't just call it Whiskey soda.
 It's better than that.

 When is a cocktail called a Highball?